The ultimate guide to evergreen content

 How to create evergreen content?

-There’s no doubt that evergreen content is extremely useful.
-But how to create it?
-Let’s take a look at 4 basic steps of the process.
+Let’s take a look at these 4 basic steps of the process in more detail.

 1. Find evergreen blog topics

-The first step is to find evergreen topics by doing keyword research.
+The first step in creating evergreen content is to find evergreen topics by doing keyword research.

 Use an SEO research tool of your choice to look up keywords you’ve brainstormed.
 Here, according to Forbes, you should pay attention to “Search Volume”.